SharePoint/sp-dev-docs/docs/general-development/how-to-convert-an-add-in-scoped-external-content-type-to-tenant-scoped.md

 ### To create a BDC model file from an OData source

-1. In Visual Studio 2012, create an **Add-in for SharePoint 2013** project.
+1. In Visual Studio 2012, create an **Add-in for SharePoint** project.

 2. Specify the add-in settings, including add-in name, the site URL for debugging the add-in, and how you want to host the add-in ( **Autohosted**, **Provider-hosted**, or **SharePoint-hosted**).
 For more information, see  [Choose patterns for developing and hosting your SharePoint Add-in](http://msdn.microsoft.com/library/05ce5435-0a03-4ddc-976b-c33b08d03457%28Office.15%29.aspx).